We are deep in the trenches of festival season and everyone on my feed is armored with fanny packs, lace bralettes and glitter. Lots of glitter.

 Glitter is traditionally made of plastic, and when washed away, litters our oceans and ends up in the bellies of marine life — turns out everyone’s favorite craft material is nearly impossible to recycle and takes years to decompose.
 Thanks to Glitter Eco Lovers you no longer have to sacrifice the shimmery beauty look you have been dreaming of.
 This glitter is made from of a biodegradable cellulose film that is broken down over time by microbes once it touches the earth.
 Shine on my friends (responsibly).

 Since we began producing plastics in the early 1950s, humans have managed to create 8.3 billion metric tons of plastic.
 Tragically, only nine percent of that has been recycled.
-Don’t add to that amount by purchasing plastic water bottles at the festival.
+Do not add to that amount by purchasing plastic water bottles at the festival.
 Bring a reusable water bottle with you!
 Bonus: This collapsible one by Que fits perfectly in your fanny pack.

 Wet wipes are a dream for those of us stuck using port-a-potties at festivals.
 But a lot of brands use plastic to create their wipes and make them stronger.
 These plastics never get fully broken down, rather they end up in our oceans.
-In a 2015 study, over one fourth of the fish sampled from fish markets in California contained man-made plastic of fibrous debris in their guts.
-Thankfully Goodwipes created these biodegradable, compostable and hypoallergenic wipes to elevate your experience at no environmental costs.
+In a 2015 study, over one fourth of the fish sampled from fish markets in California contained man-made plastic fibrous debris in their guts.
+Thankfully Goodwipes created these biodegradable, compostable and hypoallergenic wipes to elevate your experience at no environmental cost.

 No shower, no problem — thanks to dry shampoo.
 However, most dry shampoos come in aerosol cans that raise ozone levels by emitting volatile organic compounds and help contribute to climate change.
 This Klorane dry shampoo relies on a fully recyclable twist top package to clean our hair and eliminate odors.